Act 48 Information

 Tickets and seating information for the May ceremony are mailed out mid-April.
 Tickets and seating information for the December ceremony are mailed out mid-November.
-If you have any questions regarding tickets, please contact Beth Fuhrer (814) 732-1976 or Sara Alexander (814) 732-1971.
+If you have any questions regarding tickets, please contact Beth Fuhrer (814) 732-1976 or Kristine Copeland (814) 732-1978.

 16. How do I request walk-through for commencement?

-Walk-through applications are considered for the May commencement ceremony only.
+Walk-through applications will be considered for the May and December commencement ceremony.
 A walk-through application form can be obtained by downloading the form (Commencement Walk-Through Application) and meeting with either Beth Fuhrer or Timothy Pilewski.
-Please note that the completion of this form is not a request to graduate; it is a request for the privilege to attend the May commencement ceremony prior to the completion of your degree requirements.
+Please note that the completion of this form is not a request to graduate; it is a request for the privilege to attend the May or December commencement ceremony prior to the completion of your degree requirements.
 The deadline to complete the walk-through commencement application form is April 1st for the May ceremony and November 1st for the December ceremony.

 17. I lost my row and seat number for the ceremony.
 Can you help?

 18. Did you get my form I returned indicating I want to attend the commencement ceremony?

 Dates for commencement are listed in the University Calendar and on our website.

 20. My advisor has indicated that I have met a specific area of my requirements, but my degree evaluation is indicating this area is unmet.